 The Content Server product is the application on which the CS product family is built.
-Content Server is composed of the Content Server core, a set of developer's utilities, Satellite Server co-resident, two modules, which prior to version 6.1 were offered as products (the modules can be optionally installed), and several clients that provide optional content management interfaces, mostly for business users.
+Content Server is composed of the Content Server core, a set of developer's utilities, Satellite Server co-resident, two modules, and several clients that provide optional content management interfaces, mostly for business users.